This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Clickย hereย for more about this policy.

 Over the weekend, I was busy testing the software for my healthy meal plans launching in January.
 I’m really excited about it!
 Everything’s simple, in one easy to read PDF with a printable plan, shopping list and nutrition data.

 The weekend wasn’t all work though.
 I spent a fair amount of time cruising the internet for gifts for the guy.
-Too bad I can’t pay him in muffins because these Almond Flour Gingerbread Muffins are present worthy.
+Too bad I can’t pay him in muffins because these healthy gingerbread muffins are present worthy!

 The winter spices make them warm, cozy and they’re filling with the healthy fat.
 I like these muffins because they’re lower in carbs and higher in protein.
 A better way to snack!